 In-flight icing is a challenging problem for aviation authorities, manufacturers, operators, and pilots alike.
 Rotorcrafts restricted flight envelope means that the operators standard protocol to "deviate from course to avoid and navigate around any encountered icing conditions" (Ref.
 1) and manufacturers flight manual instructions to "prohibit flight in freezing rain or icing conditions" (Ref.
 2) is a frequently unobtainable idealized scenario.
 This makes operating rotorcraft in conditions where in-flight icing is foreseeable an inherently high-risk flight situation.
 In the US alone since as lately as 2016, there have been multiple in-flight rotorcraft icing accidents recorded, of which many which have included fatalities (Refs.
 3-9).
+Through investigating these accidents it was found that 25% of the aircraft are completely destroyed on impact when exposed to dangerous levels of icing and that the accidents have an alarmingly high fatality rate of 71%.

-The need to further understand the rotorcraft in-flight icing problem is clear, however, certification for flight in icing conditions is a demanding and an expensive endeavour.
-If rotorcraft are to have certified Full Ice Protection Systems (FIPS) to allow them to operate in known icing conditions they are required to oblige with Part 29-C of the regulatory code laid out by the European Aviation Safety Agency (EASA) and the Federal Aviation Authorities (FAA) (Refs.
-10, 11).
+The need to further understand the rotorcraft in-flight icing problem is clear, however, certification for flight in icing conditions is a demanding and expensive endeavour.
+If rotorcraft are to have certified Full Ice Protection Systems (FIPS) to allow them to operate in known icing conditions for full icing clearance they are required to oblige with Part 29-C of the regulatory code laid out by the European Aviation Safety Agency (EASA) and the Federal Aviation Authorities (FAA) (Refs.
+10,11).
 This requires rigorous testing for main and tail rotor blade anti-and de-icing protection systems, heated windscreens, and ice detection systems.
-Testing these ice protection systems for certification however is a non-trivial task.
+Testing these ice protection systems for certification, however, is a non-trivial task.
 Data for certification can typically come from many sources including in-flight testing and experimental testing.

-In-flight testing provides the ultimate source of data however it comes with a high cost and with large amounts of uncertainty as the ice shapes cannot be measured during flight (Refs.
+In-flight testing provides the ultimate source of data however it comes with a high cost and with large amounts of uncertainty as the ice shapes cannot be measured accurately during flight (Refs.
 12-14).
 Furthermore, flight testing requires specific meteorological conditions which cannot be controlled so the reproducibility of the test conditions and hence the ice shapes is problematic.
-Test rigs such as the Canadian National Research Council spray rig have been introduced to improve control over icing parameters during in-flight testing, however, they are limited to hover flight conditions (Ref.
+Recent icing trails for the qualification of new aircraft have utilized the helicopter icing spray system (HISS) to help control icing conditions such as the intensive test campaign of AugstaWestland's AW101 demonstrator aircraft "CIV01" in January of 2009 (Ref.
 15).
+Stationary test rigs such as the Canadian National Research Council spray rig have also been introduced to further improve control over icing parameters during in-flight testing, however, they are limited to hover flight conditions (Ref.
+16).
 Experimental tests in icing wind tunnels provide the most control over icing conditions yet the need to use model rotors introduces additional ice scaling parameters (Refs.
-16, 17).
+17, 18).
 Discrepancies between model and full-scale rotor ice shapes have been documented even with the use of ice scaling parameters leading to further research dealing with this issue (Ref.
-18).
+19).